Stress-free and fun

 .
 Cleaning Up

 This part does not affect your guest but will accrue you.
 Don’t start cleaning or loading the dishwasher while your guests are still there, it’s rude, unless, of course, it’s already tomorrow and you have to get ready to go to work.
 Once they leave, at least store the leftovers in the fridge and soak the dirty dishes.
-Don’t leave any food leftovers on the plates; otherwise, the next day won’t be much fun.
+Don’t leave any food leftovers on the plates; otherwise, you will regret it the next day.

 .
 Thank you